Scientists Make Model Embryos From Stem Cells To Study Key Steps In Human Development

 Moreover, the balls of cells then took a crucial next step: They broke the symmetry of the sphere, which starts the development of more complex structures that eventually lead to the development of a human being.

-"This process of symmetry breaking is a major Holy Grail of development biology," Brivanlou says.
+"This process of symmetry breaking is a major holy grail of development biology," Brivanlou says.
 "Life is a continuation of symmetry-breaking events."

-Finally being able to recreate and now study that first symmetry-breaking moment is thrilling, humbling, and "mind blowing," he says.

-"I really feel like I'm looking at one of the most mysterious aspect of our own existence," Brivanlou says.
+Finally being able to re-create and now study that first symmetry-breaking moment is thrilling, humbling and "mind blowing," he says.
+"I really feel like I'm looking at one of the most mysterious aspects of our own existence."

 Brivanlou, Simunovic and their colleagues hope their creations will lead to fundamental discoveries that could have many implications, including a better understanding of the the origins of many diseases.